JSchmie/ScrAIbe/README.md

 - **Python version**: Python 3.9
 - **PyTorch version**: Python 1.11.0

+Important: For the `Pyannote` model you need to be granted access in Hugging Face.
+Check the [Pyannote model page](https://huggingface.co/pyannote/speaker-diarization) to get access to the model.

+Additionally, you need to generate a [Hugging Face token](https://huggingface.co/docs/hub/security-tokens).

 ## Usage

 We've developed ScrAIbe with several access points to cater to diverse user needs.